 Both the iPhone X and iPhone XR omit a physical home button and use the space freed up to incorporate a large screen that takes up pretty much the entire front of the phone.

-They're also home to the same opinion-dividing display notch at the top, which eats into a much larger part of the display than the space-saving pinhole notches on the likes of the Huawei P20.
+The X and XR are also home to a opinion-dividing notch at the top of the screen, which eats into a much larger part of the display than the space-saving pinhole notches on the likes of the Huawei P20.

 All this time later, the XR's design still looks good.
 But it’s a pity that Apple didn’t find a way to shrink the display notch in the meantime.